luuloi/AppliedBioinformatics2023/Lecture1/Classwork/awk_exercises.md

+**_Scripts for these tasks were already created but were not completed and expected to make errors.
+Please debug them and make them work properly._**

 # Student score analysis.
 You have a file named "scores.txt" that contains student names and their corresponding grades, one record per line, separated by a comma.